diegopacheco/tupilang/README.md

   * Very Simple Generics
   * Unit Test Framework (inside the box)
   * $(j"") string interpolation to call any java code
+9. Future POC Ideas: Crazy backlog for future:
+  * Write a LSP so can create a VS plugin with proper autocomplete and syntax highlight
+  * Use GraalVM to compile Tupilang to native code, maybe even to WASM
+  * Provide a second runtime, maybe JavaScript but it would need be JVM based so GraalVM.

 Tupilang binary: jar size it's only **43KB** <br/>
 Created by Diego Pacheco in APRIL/2025.